KnownStormChaser/master-weather-model-list/models/ensemble_models/regional/usa/refs.md

 ## Status
 - Proposed retirement of HREF and NARRE was announced in NWS Public Information Statement 25-41 (June 26, 2025); SREF was added to the same retirement wave by SCN 26-48.
 - Targeted for operational implementation alongside the deterministic RRFS, originally "early 2026"; slipped through pre-operational evaluation.
+- SCN 26-48 was updated July 6, 2026 (AAB), moving implementation from August 31, 2026 to **October 6, 2026 at 12 UTC** and setting the real-time parallel feed to begin on or about August 11, 2026.
 - **NWS Service Change Notice 26-48 (May 12, 2026)** scheduled REFS operational implementation for August 31, 2026 at 12 UTC, with HREF, SREF, and NARRE retiring on the same day.
 Per SCN 26-48, if the implementation date is declared a Critical Weather Day, an Enhanced Caution Event, or other significant weather is occurring or anticipated, implementation moves to 12 UTC on the next eligible weekday.
 - Pre-implementation parallel data feed expected on NOMADS on or about July 7, 2026.
 - 2025 NOAA Hazardous Weather Testbed Spring Forecasting Experiment evaluations indicated REFS performed competitively with HREF for Day 1 and Day 2 forecasts, and slightly better for some objective metrics including deep convection (>40 dBZ) prediction.
 This supported the decision to proceed with HREF→REFS replacement.